Fabkar/Fullstack-torre/README.md

-## Switch to a robot.
+# Creating a search.

+## Description
-This is a little project to torre company where i'm try to modify some data in an Api.
+<p>This is a light project to torre company where I'm developed a search for people and opportunities filtering by identified parameters offset and size. </p>

+<h3>Content</h3>